mohit9889/audio-converter-npm/README.md

 ## Description

-audio-converter is a Node.js package that provides functionality to convert audio files from one format to another.
+light-audio-converter is a Node.js package that provides functionality to convert audio files from one format to another.
 It simplifies the process of converting audio files by providing a simple and intuitive API.

 ## Features